Mother of Crow

 A spirit-punk steam-punk tale we don't know where, maybe not even why, and most certainly not how.

-A scout flittered down in front of Owl and tweeted brokenly through a scrap of paper held in its mouth.
+A scout flittered down in front of Owl and tweeted brokenly through a scrap of paper.
 It spat out the paper and flittered off.
-Owl looked at the note.
+It rose to the dark cave ceiling and vanished through a narrow crack in the dark stone.
+The opening to the coastal plane above allowed the remodelled finch through, but only barely.
+Owl watched the messenger until it was gone before he cocked his head and glanced suspiciously at the note.
 Paper?
 Paper was an unusual commodity among the guardians.
 There was only one machine capable of producing paper in the nest capital.
 And the transcription of that information had proven to be increasingly unreliable.
 But if Butterfly had talked to its counterpart, or parts, or fractions of self scattered throughout the lands, this could not be ignored.

 But it could wait for a little while longer.
 Owl’s awareness of the worlds constantly shifting states of being didn’t quite prepare him for the idea of manifested thought being able to be everywhere and every time at the same time.
 Owl was too solipsistic to appreciate an existence that wasn’t focused in one body working within one set of instructions for a set number of tasks organized by priority.
 Butterfly was a concept.
 And how could concepts without blood or bones or duty be real.